-Dolores O’Riordan, lead singer/songwriter for the famed Irish rock band, The Cranberries, has passed away unexpectedly at the age of 46.
-Her publicist broke the tragic news in a statement explaining:
+Dolores O’Riordan, lead singer/songwriter for the famed Irish rock band, The Cranberries, passed away at the age of 46 on January 15th, 2018.
+Her publicist broke the tragic news back then in a statement explaining:

 “Irish and international singer Dolores O’Riordan has died suddenly in London today,” her publicist said in a statement on Monday.
 “She was 46 years old.
 The lead singer with the Irish band The Cranberries, was in London for a short recording session.
 No further details are available at this time.”

 In September, 1995, Dolores performed “Ave Maria” with Luciano Pavarotti at a charity concert in Modena, Italy.
 In attendance at the concert was Princess Diana, who O’Riordan recalled meeting to the Independent: